neomatrix369/refactoring-developer-habits/README.md

 See how the original list of habits got shaped into, at [TDD Good Habits manifesto](02-outcome-of-collation/tdd-manifesto/tdd-good-habits-manifesto.md) and who the [Contributors](02-outcome-of-collation/tdd-manifesto/contributors.md) behind it were.

 Feel free to contribute to it, create a pull request with your views.

+Make proposals, share ideas and discuss with the community at #tdd on the [International Software Craftsmanship slack channel](http://softwarecraftsmanship.slack.com).